TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 ### Comment & Key Discovery
 **DAY NOT OVER WHILE I DONT LAY!**
 Weekend again was hard cuz i have no time for help familly and no time for this robotic arm, but i sit here and now is totaly early morning i writing this and go to sleep.
 Printer is printing night going to over. on this week i will be study and work and free time on week is die.
 Have a good night guys <cya>

+## 2025-09-14: Real-World Assembly & Design Evolution

+### Milestone
+The first full two-stage reducer prototype was assembled and tested.
+While encountering critical issues, the tests successfully validated the core kinematic design and led to a significantly improved and more robust architecture.

+### Current Status & Key Discoveries
+This weekend was dedicated to the first physical assembly of the two-stage balanced cycloidal reducer.
+The test was a partial success:

+    The Good: The core mechanism works.
+When assembled, all parts fit, and the kinematics are correct — the drive rotates and provides reduction.
+The new, longer stator pins, when press-fitted (with a hammer), provide excellent structural rigidity without interfering with the cycloidal discs' motion.

+    The Bad (Problems Found):

+        Structural Failure: The bottom wall of the main reducer shaft proved to be too thin.
+It cracked and crumbled under the stress of assembly (e.g., inserting an M8 nut).

+        Stator Pin Instability: The stator pins were not sufficiently constrained and could be dislodged, leading to mechanism failure.

+    The Ugly (Resource Loss): Lost two major prints (~800g of PETG and ~40 hours of print time) this past week due to a corrupted SD card file and suboptimal print settings that caused delamination.
+This is a painful but valuable lesson in process reliability.

+### Design Evolution (The Solutions)
+Based on the test results, I've developed a new, more robust design:

+    Motor-to-Reducer Coupling: The initial concept for the input shaft was flawed.
+The final design will be: a pneumatic collet fitting (with metric M6 thread) screwed into a heat-set brass insert in the 3D-printed reducer shaft.
+The entire assembly will be locked by a transverse pin ("the nail") secured with a retaining ring.
+This provides a robust, balanced, and modular interface.

+    Stator Assembly: The stator pin instability will be solved by:

+        Closing the open holes in the stator plates.

+        Adding an intermediate stator plate between the two stages for added support.

+        Increasing the contact surface area between the stators and the pins.

+The CAD models will be updated with these improvements next week.
+The only potential delay is sourcing the non-standard M6 heat-set inserts.

+### Next Steps & Plan Adjustment
+The initial plan to start the PCB layout this week is postponed.
+The unexpected but critical mechanical redesign takes priority.

+    This Week (Evenings): Continue with the Power Blade schematic design.
+The goal is to have it 100% complete by the next weekend.

+    Next Weekend: Finalize the mechanical redesign in CAD and begin printing the new, improved parts.

+    Documentation: I will update the repo with the final printer settings, add component libraries, etc.

+### Comment
+This was the first major "slip" in the schedule due to the demanding university timetable and unforeseen design flaws.
+I had planned to be working on the schematic this weekend but spent almost all of it on mechanical assembly and problem-solving.
+This is frustrating but also incredibly productive.
+The design is now an order of magnitude better.

+In same situations i remember this quote:

+    You know, the world isn't run by the laws written on paper.
+It's run by people.
+Some according to laws, others not.
+It depends on each individual how his world will be, what he will make of it...
+I dreamed of fortunes, cars, freedom, women, respect...
+I got it all more or less, but with it came prison, constant fear, and the blood of my comrades.

+    — Mafia: The City of Lost Heaven

+But unlike that story, **we don't give up so easily.** There is more to come and rest will be after revolution in robots :)

+Thanks for following along. <Cya guys!>